Nakama-Partnering-Services/lwc-extended-datatable/README.md

     -   Description: Id of the parent record to retrieve childs for.
     -   Type: String
     -   Required: false
-    -   Default: in a record page, this attribute is populated for Salesoforce by default when used directly from the App Builder.
+    -   Default: in a record page, this attribute is populated for Salesforce by default when used directly from the App Builder.

 -   `table-info`
     -   Description: Fixed table information to display, with columns, rows, actions and implementsDragAndDrop.